 A CANCEL TASK request by a user node error program (NEP) may cause this condition if the task has an outstanding terminal control request active when the node abnormal condition program handles the session error.

-RECEIVE (non-VTAM default)
+RECEIVE (non-z/OS Communications Server default)

-Receive data from standard CICS terminal support (TCAM) or from a task that is not attached to a terminal.
+Receive data from a task that is not attached to a terminal.